 A BRIGHT AND BEAUTIFUL SMILE IS GUARANTEED TO YOU BY...

 Marko Vukic, DDS

 Dr. Marko Vukic is an excellent expert in the filed of prosthetics, endodontics and conservative dentistry.
-His longtime experience in working with patients from all around Europe makes him the best counselor for Your problem.
-All your questions concerning dentistry or arrival to Dental Studio Vukic can be raised directly to dr. Vukic!
+His longtime experience in working with patients from all around Europe makes him the best counselor for your problem.
+Feel free to ask dr. Vukic all your questions concerning dentistry or arrival to Dental Studio Vukic!

 Root canal and dental pulp treatments

 If the dentist finds that the pulp is in the process of decay, there are two treatment options: endodontic dental treatment or complete removal of the affected tooth.